Pregnant by my teacher

 At Plan International UK we’re working to end gender-based violence, especially at school.

 In Kenya and Zimbabwe, for example, we’ve set up child protection committees in schools to make sure everyone knows how to keep children safe at school, and can report concerns.

 We’re making sure girls can have their say

-In Kenya we’re helping young people develop national guidelines on the reporting of child sexual abuse cases.
-And in Uganda, for example, we’ve helped girls give politicians their views on stopping violence and discrimination.
+In Uganda we’ve helped girls give politicians their views on stopping violence and discrimination.

 We’re campaigning with young people